PrashamTrivedi/MongoObsidianNotes/PSTT/Replication.md

   - Gives primary node with `primary` key, current node with `me` key.
 - `db.serverStatus()['repl']`: Same as `rs.isMaster()` except it prints `rbid` value which is the number of rollbacks in current node.
 - `rs.printReplicationInfo()`: Prints data about oplog for current node.
 - `rs.stepDown()`: Should be called from master.
-Steps down current node as master to force election.
+Steps down current node as master to force election. ^stepDown

 ## Replication Configuration